shipmonk-rnd/phpstan-rules/README.md

 Few rules are enabled, but do nothing unless configured, those are marked with `*`.

-When you try to configure any default array, PHPStan config is **merged by default**, so if you want to enforce only your values and not to include our defaults, use `!`:
+When you try to configure any default array, PHPStan config is **merged by default**, so if you want to enforce only your values and not to include our defaults, use [exclamation mark](https://doc.nette.org/en/dependency-injection/configuration#toc-merging):

 ```neon
 parameters: